Anatomy Scan: What to Expect at Your 18–22 Week Ultrasound

-An anatomy scan is often seen as an essential milestone in your pregnancy journey.
-It’s a thorough assessment of your baby’s development, typically conducted between 18 and 22 weeks.
-You might have questions about what happens during the scan, how to prepare, and what the results could mean for you and your baby.
-Understanding this process can greatly ease your mind as you navigate this important appointment.
-Let’s explore these common concerns together.
+An anatomy scan is a major milestone in pregnancy.
+It’s a thorough assessment of your baby’s development, typically done between 18 and 22 weeks.
+You might have questions about what happens during the scan, how to prepare, and what the results could mean.
+Understanding this process can ease your mind as you approach this important appointment.

 What Is an Anatomy Scan?